diegodinizf/insiders_clustering/README.md

 ## 5. Model Deploy

 The model was deployed through the jupyter notebook in EC2 instance running Ubuntu.
-Data was imported from a S3 bucket and the output is save on a PostgreSQL database in AWS RDS
+Data was imported from a S3 bucket and the output is save on a PostgreSQL database in AWS RDS in order to be visualized with the help of Metabase

 ![image](https://user-images.githubusercontent.com/110054775/198916207-79174a05-b527-4af0-ade3-cbab15243b69.png)